mchirag2002/Sign-Language-Conversation-System/README.md

 The project can enable any speech impaired person to use their knowledge of Sign Language and communicate efficiently with the common folk via audio calls.<br>

+## Requirements and Dependencies:
+- Python 3.9.10 or above
+- Jupyter Notebook
+- Pyaudio
+- PYTTSX3
+- Speech-Recognition
+- The rest of the dependencies are installed in the code

 ## Project Details:

 The entire program is broken down into two parts: